 “If your enemy is secure at all points, be prepared for him.
 If he is in superior strength, evade him.
 If your opponent is temperamental, seek to irritate him.
 Pretend to be weak, that he may grow arrogant.
 If he is taking his ease, give him no rest.
 If his forces are united, separate them.
 Attack him where he is unprepared, appear where you are not expected.”

 I’ve read comments from retail analysts who claim Instacart will “never become a grocery retailer” because it’s a low-margin business.
 I understand the rationale for such comments.
 However, it is foolish to believe that Instacart will “never” become a grocery retailer.
-It’s also foolish to believe that Instacart can’t create a better retail experience than their retail grocery customers.
-I’m confident that Instacart will introduce their own private label products, expand into dark kitchens, and seek out ways to reimagine the grocery experience altogether.
+It’s also foolish to believe that Instacart can’t create a better retail experience than most of their retail grocery customers.
+If Instacart becomes a grocery retailer, I’m confident that Instacart will introduce their own private label products, expand into dark kitchens, and seek out ways to reimagine the grocery experience altogether.

 Being an online retailer won’t be enough for Instacart to succeed – Instacart will need physical stores.
 Instacart is valued at over $40B.
-Instacart won’t have to build their own stores, Instacart can easily acquire Kroger, Albertsons, or Ahold Delhaize.
-(Instacart can partner with Alert Innovation, to open their own branded stores.
+Instacart won’t have to build their own stores, Instacart can easily acquire available real estate to open stores or they may choose to acquire a retailer.
+(Another option is for Instacart to partner with Alert Innovation to open their own branded stores.
 Alert Innovation offers a unique store format called the Novastore).

 Instacart won’t have to guess what to do, they will leverage the mountain of data they’ve collected, and continue to collect, from their grocery customers.
 The data will identify exactly where Instacart must open stores to serve the needs of customers.
 Instacart branded grocery stores may become a reality even if Instacart acquires a major grocery retailer.